stephenajulu/julzlabs.co/content/_index.md

     image_alt: Illustration
     bg_color: light
 seo:
-  title: Julz Insight | Impactful Tech Solutions, Innovative Products & Data-Driven Insights ⁕
+  title: Julz Labs | Product Studio & Digital Playground
   description: >-
    We are a tech firm and lab based in Nairobi, Kenya, with over a decade of experience in Software, Web, Cloud, Design, Open-Source, and digital Transformation Expertise.
 We build impactful tech products and solutions that solve complex challenges and illuminate possibilities.
   extra: